stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Stewardship: Stewardship and knowing God
+## Job: Knowing GOd Beyond Blessings

-#### "The stone which the builders rejected has become the head of the corner.
-This is the Lord’s doing; it is marvellous in our eyes.”
+#### "[O sing to the Lord a new song, for he has done marvellous things.]
+The Lord has made known his victory, and he has revealed his vindication in sight of the nations.”
-#####  Psalm 118: 24-25
+#####  Psalm 98: 1- 2

 ---